This post may contain affiliate links. Please see my disclosure policy for more details.

 Day 2.
 Deloraine

-We stayed a night in this small town at the foot of the Great Western Tiers mountain range to visit the beautiful, multi-level Liffey Falls, but unfortunately they were closed due to bushfires.
+We stayed one night in this small town at the foot of the Great Western Tiers mountain range to visit the beautiful, multi-level Liffey Falls.
+Unfortunately, they were closed due to bushfires.

 It was still a quaint town to stop at, with cafes, bakeries and Georgian and Victorian buildings.
 You can also head down to the Great Lake, a natural freshwater lake and manmade reservoir.